 Readability is an important aspect of a good newsletter.
 Using clear headings with strong keywords will let your readers glance over the sections of your newsletter to see which bits appeal to them enough to read.
 It also gives your newsletter a more organized look.

 You can also use an email service with templates to quickly design attractive and easy-to-read newsletters.
 If you haven’t chosen a newsletter service yet, I use Flodesk!
 When I switched from the old service I was using, my newsletters got way prettier and super quick to write.
-You can use this link to grab 50% off too.

 Need a little more help?
 Coaching and guidance?
 Check out this free training to learn more about our School & Community for Authors!